Apple sales rocket in China, but growth may slow

 "I see everybody using an iPhone, so I decided to buy one," said a user whose surname is Zhou, who lives in China's wealthy coastal province of Jiangsu.
 "I love the screens and the applications are really sleek."
 She has switched iPhones within a year to keep up with Apple's latest gadgets.

 But for most of China, especially in third- or fourth-tier cities, that is not the case.
-A basic iPhone 4S costs 4,988 yuan, which is more than what many Chinese make in a month.
+A basic iPhone 4S costs 4,988 yuan ($790), which is more than what many Chinese make in a month.

-For many Chinese consumers, the iPhone is out of reach and most have instead bought cheaper smartphones running Google's (GOOG.O) Android operating system, from the likes of ZTE Corp's (0763.HK) (000063.SZ).
+For many Chinese consumers, the iPhone is out of reach and most have instead bought cheaper smartphones running Google's Android operating system, from the likes of ZTE Corp's.

 ZTE's U880 smartphone costs less than 800 yuan and the Coolpad 9930 model sells at 1,670 yuan.